PIFSCstockassessments/2024-WCNPO-MLS-Rebuilding/readme.md

 # **2024 WCNPO MLS Rebuilding**

 ### **Purpose**
-> This repository is a place to share information, data, and analytic work on the rebuilding plan
+> This repository is a place to share information, data, and analytical work on the rebuilding plan
 for the Striped Marlin stock in the Western and Central North Pacific Ocean in 2024

 ### **Folder Structure**